What is a saxophone?

 It is rumored that this cry can be heard across North America.
 No word from South America yet, though.
 The strength of their knowledge has allowed them to absolutely slay at football games, jam like no one’s watching at basketball games, and win the Gross Cup for two consecutive years.

+We are always looking for new members!
 As Aristotle once said, “Quantity is better than quality.”
-So, if you are amazed by their great strength and infinite wisdom… join!
-If you are curious about how to join these glorious ranks, you may contact our section leaders, Gia Jadick and Emelina Vienneau (firstname.lastname@example.org, email@example.com, or on Facebook).
+If you are curious about how to join these glorious ranks, you may contact our section leaders via email or on Facebook.

 Legend of the Saxophones